cylc/cylc-doc/src/user-guide/writing-suites/parameterized-tasks.rst

 Here's a possible valid use-case for mixed cycling: consider a portable date-time cycling workflow of model jobs that can each take too long to run on some supported platforms.
-This could be handled without changing the cycling structure of the suite by splitting the run (at each cycle point) into a variable number of shorter steps, using more steps on less powerful hosts.
+This could be handled without changing the cycling structure of the workflow by splitting the run (at each cycle point) into a variable number of shorter steps, using more steps on less powerful hosts.

 Cycle Point And Parameter Offsets At Start-Up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In cycling workflows cylc ignores anything earlier than the suite initial cycle point.
+In cycling workflows cylc ignores anything earlier than the workflow initial cycle point.
 So this graph:

 .. code-block:: cylc